vidardb/vidardb/docker_image/README.md

 # Run PostgreSQL with VidarDB in Docker

-We can deploy PostgreSQL with VidarDB in Docker container.
+We can easily deploy PostgreSQL with VidarDB in a Docker container.

-## Testing
+## Get Started

-Start the container with the following docker image we have provided.

-- Install docker engine:

-    Docker engine is available on multiple platforms and just follow the [official doc](https://docs.docker.com/install/#supported-platforms) to choose the best installation option for you.
+The following document will guide you to install and play with VidarDB in a few minutes:

+- Docker is the only requirement.
+Install it at https://docs.docker.com/install/ .

-- Run a docker container:
+- Run a VidarDB Docker container:

     ```sh
-    # we should ensure that both the container name 'postgresql' and the port '5432'
+    # Before running it, please ensure that both the container name
-    # have not been used in our environment
+    # 'postgresql' and the port '5432' have not been used in your environment.

     docker run -d --name postgresql -p 5432:5432 vidardb/postgresql:vidardb-latest
     ```

-    After executing the before command, the `postgresql` container will start and initialize the database.
-Normally we should wait for 25~30s, and then its status will become `healthy`.
+    After executing the above command, the `postgresql` container will start and the database will be initialized.
+    Normally we should wait for 25~30s, and then the container's status will become `healthy`.

-    We can run the following command to query the `postgresql` container status:
+    Use the following command to check the status of `postgresql`:

     ```sh
     docker ps -f name=postgresql
     ```

-- Connect to the PostgreSQL after the container is `healthy`:
+- Connect to the PostgreSQL after the container is ready:

     ```sh
     psql -h 127.0.0.1 -p 5432 -U postgres
     ```

+    A welcome from the PostgreSQL should appear.
-    Please note that PostgreSQL client should already be installed before running the container.
+    *Please note that the PostgreSQL client should already be installed before running the container.*
+    Otherwise, execute the command inside the container:

+    ```sh
+    docker exec -it postgresql /bin/bash
+    ```

+    Then, try to connect to the PostgreSQL again.

-## Building
+## Building your own Docker image

-We can build a new docker image in the following way.
-It is the prerequisite that install docker engine in the building machine.
+You may want to create your custom Docker image.
+Do it by '1-click':

 ```sh
 # building docker image with default image repository and name 'vidardb/postgresql:vidardb-latest'